logoraz/formulatum/README.md

 ### Play & Learn

 Planning to connect to lem, using micros, so that I can tweak and play with the lisp image in realtime...
+Goes w/o saying, but adding slynk to connect to good, old faithful Emacs...

 ## TODO Roadmap